awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 The `awslogs` group where the logs are located\.

 `batch:AWSLogsRegion` \(String\)  <a name="batch-supported-condition-keys-awslogsregion"></a>
-The Region where the logs are sent to\.
+The AWS Region where the logs are sent to\.

 `batch:AWSLogsStreamPrefix` \(String\)  <a name="batch-supported-condition-keys-awslogsstreamprefix"></a>
 The `awslogs` log stream prefix\.